Call Our Pay Discrimination Lawyers Today to Get the Pay You Are Owed

 U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area.
 Recently firm Principal Eric Bachman, in conjunction with co-counsel, secured a $1.3 million jury verdict in an age discrimination case.

 Click here to see our videos answering frequently asked questions about discrimination and retaliation.

-Gender Pay Disparity
+Gender Pay Gap Persists

-Proving Equal Pay Act Act Discrimination
+Proving Equal Pay Act Discrimination

-To establish a prima facie case under the Equal Pay Act, the plaintiff must show that e that: (1) she was “doing substantially equal work on the job, the performance of which required substantially equal skill, effort, and responsibility as the jobs held by members of the opposite sex”; (2) “the job was performed under similar working conditions”; and (3) she was “paid at a lower wage than members of the opposite sex.”
+To establish a prima facie case under the Equal Pay Act, the plaintiff must show that: (1) she was “doing substantially equal work on the job, the performance of which required substantially equal skill, effort, and responsibility as the jobs held by members of the opposite sex”; (2) “the job was performed under similar working conditions”; and (3) she was “paid at a lower wage than members of the opposite sex.”
 Cornish v.
 District of Columbia, 67 F. Supp.
 3d 345, 360-61 (D.D.C.
 2014) (citations omitted).

 Significantly, the employer must prove not just that proffered reasons could explain the wage disparity, but that the proffered reasons do in fact explain the wage disparity.
 An employer seeking summary judgment in an Equal Pay Act case must produce sufficient evidence such that no rational jury could conclude but that the proffered reasons actually motivated the wage disparity.